napit-apps/green-agile-guide/index.md

 title: Home
 layout: home
 nav_order: 1
-description: The Green Agile Guide brings sustainability into agile software development with clear roles, values, and metrics — without adding new meetings.
+description: The Green Agile Guide brings sustainability into agile software development with clear roles, values, and metrics.
 ---

-# Agile Meets Sustainability

-## A structured guide for integrating sustainability into agile product development

-The Green Agile Guide defines how agile teams can deliver valuable software while reducing ecological, economic, and social harm.
+# The Green Agile Guide
+**A structured extension of agile practices — with sustainability as a core concern**

+Agile methods have improved delivery speed.
+But their ecological, economic, and social impact often remains unclear.

+This guide helps teams build software that **lasts longer**, **consumes fewer resources**, and **supports team well-being** — without adding new frameworks or process overhead.

-It extends established agile roles, artifacts, and practices with measurable sustainability principles and KPIs — without introducing new meetings or frameworks.
+It extends agile roles and artifacts with practical, sustainability-driven guidance.

 ---